rachelcluke/art-aesthete-quiz/README.md

 Below, is the moodboard:
 ![Moodboard](docs/moodboard.png)

+## Fonts

+In order to move away from the basic fonts available, I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
+For the launch page title "Hello.", which is the very first element the users' attention is drawn to, I have chosen [Sofia Sans](https://fonts.google.com/specimen/Sofia+Sans "Sofia Sans font").
+The background-fill of the text is a busy, vibrant image and this font was clear and easy to read.
+The main text I have chosen [Krub](https://fonts.google.com/specimen/krub "Krub font") as I feel it suits the contemporary art aesthetic and it is clear to read.
+To make the headers stand out, I decided to use [Oxygen](https://fonts.google.com/specimen/Oxygen?query=oxygen "Oxygen font").
+This font is complimentary to the Krub font, and will help be distinctive as the main navigation link/ logo in the header.
+An additional font [Petrona](https://fonts.google.com/?query=petrona "Petrona font") is used to contrast against the modern, sans serif text.

+Additional Notes:

+- I have intentionally imported the fonts in the css file and not index.html as it saved some space in the html file and as this is a static website, the slightly longer loading time is not critical.

+- Backup fonts (sans-serif) have been put in place as a safety net, in case the custom fonts used are not available.

+- There is a 'double reset' in the css file.
+It simplifies calculate rem unit as I no longer need to think in scale factor of 1.6 but 10 instead.

+## Icons

+I have incorporated icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
+These icons are used as the social media links in the footer and also in the subscribed.html file.
+All icons used are styled within the overall website theme.

 ## Colours

 The colour scheme of the website is inspired by the moodboard (previously depicted).
 I have used [Coolers](https://coolors.co/ "coolers") to retrieve the desired colour codes and generate the colour palette.